Houtong Cat Village: Features

 The village features shops, cafes and relaxing places for tourists.
 It is also located near the origin of the Keelung River.
 The pristine, green waters of the river are accessible via steps.
 Drivers entering the town are greeted with a sign that reads "A lot of stray cats here.
 Drive slowly."
 A special bridge has been constructed above the busy railway, to allow safe passage for the cats.

 Access to the Keelung River is available via stairway.

 Transportation

-The village is accessible from Houtong Station of Taiwan Railways.
+The village is accessible from Houtong Station of Taiwan Railway.
 From Jiufen, it is approximately 10 minutes and NT 350 by taxi, which makes it a good secondary destination after Jiufen if planning a day trip.
 Houtong is also the origin of two trails which can be hiked to reach Jiufen.